 Ethics are beliefs about what constitutes correct or proper behavior [12].
 All professions translate these ethical principles into codes of ethics that embody the values of the profession and guide behaviors of its members.
 Because online counseling has become increasingly popular, national counseling and other related professional organizations must develop ethical codes specific to online counseling.
 Clinicians should be familiar with the code of ethics for online counseling in their professional organization as well as ethical codes in related professional disciplines.

-The International Society for Mental Health Online (ISMHO), established in 1997, formulated the Suggested Principles for the Online Provision of Mental Health Services, was endorsed by the International Society for Mental Health Online in 2000 [127; 189].
+The International Society for Mental Health Online (ISMHO), established in 1997, formulated the Suggested Principles for the Online Provision of Mental Health Services, endorsed by the International Society for Mental Health Online in 2000 [189].
 In 2005, the British Association for Counseling and Psychology published their guidelines for Internet therapy, and similarly, the ACA added an addendum to their code of ethics in 1999, and in 2005, finalized comprehensive guidelines for Internet counseling [189].
 In 2017, the Standards for Technology in Social Work Practice were published following collaboration with four social work organizations in the United States.
 These standards address both online counseling and the general use of technology in social work [228].
 The NASW, when they revised their Code of Ethics in 2017, also addressed technology-assisted social work practice [229].
+In 2020, the NASW published Telemental Health: Legal Considerations for Social Workers, which provides an overview of guidelines for the provision of telemental health services as well as a consent form template adapted for telemental health both in English and Spanish [255].